 Sure!
 Why not.
 If you are a few nights short of the next Hilton Honors level (or Marriott, etc), book your local Hampton Inn and take your spouse with you for a staycation!
 Let the kids swim in the pool!
 After all kids love hotels!
 We call this a Mattress Run.

 PS…speaking of hotels, you might like this article I wrote with 31 Amazing Hotel Hacks Travel Pros Use all the Time

 or this article on the Hilton Honors rewards program.

 How about rental car mileage runs?

-Sure, mileage runs can apply to rental cars as well.
-Although, rental car rewards are typically less than thrilling and have to do with maybe a better car (nice, but not as huge as boarding early on a Delta flight) or earning more free car rentals.
+Sure, mileage runs can apply to rental car reward programs as well.
+Although, rental car rewards are typically less than thrilling overall and have to do with maybe a better car (nice, but not as huge as boarding early on a Delta flight) or earning more free car rentals.